oscimp/WRTD-FMC-ADC/si570/README.md

 Now we can communicate with the I2C master component using `fa_readl`/`fa_writel` and the address stored in the `fa_i2c_base`.
 We just need to figure out the register addresses of this component, and the series of instructions to use to read or write from the clock's registers.

+There are 5 registers of interest for the I2C master component, which are labelled `CTR`, `TXR`, `RXR`, `CR`, and `TR`.
+We can add these in the `zfadc_dregs_enum` enumeration defined in `fmc-adc-100m14b4cha`.
+These are all 8bit registers, which we can describe in the `zfa_regs` array defined inside `fa-regtable.c`.
+Since the addresses provided by the official OpenCores documentation are wrong, I had to manually find them in the HDL code.

+Some of these registers are bitfields so I defined a few macros inside `fmc-adc-100m14b4cha.h` to help masking individual bits.

+Finally, reading and writing to the Si570 clock registers is done thanks to two functions that perform the right sequence of register accesses to the I2C master.
+These are named `zfad_i2c_read` and `zfad_i2c_write` and are written inside the `fa-zio-drv.c` file.
+Read the comments of these functions if you want to undersand the sequence of instructions that is done.

+### Interacting with sysfs

 TODO